Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Experiments

-\textbf{Result and discussion.} \cref{exp:correlation} shows results for brain and abdominal datasets.
-For \textbf{uniGradICON}, the estimated uncertainty correlates positively with the registration error across all settings (\cref{fig:correlation_unigradicon} (a)-(h)).
+For \textbf{uniGradICON}, the estimated uncertainty maps correlates positively with the registration error maps across all settings (\cref{fig:correlation_unigradicon} (a)-(h)).
 Correlations are strong when the ground truth is linear (translation or affine; \cref{fig:correlation_unigradicon} (a,b,e,f)) and moderate when the ground truth is nonlinear (deformation or real; \cref{fig:correlation_unigradicon} (c,d,g,h)).
 This drop in correlation likely arises from two interacting factors: (i) nonlinear ground truths induce more localized errors, and (ii) linear perturbations (translation, scale, shear) are less effective at capturing such local discrepancies.
-See \cref{sec:exp_single_case} for further analysis.
+See visualizations in \cref{appendix:sec:exp_single_case}.
 Despite these differences, the AURC (green line) consistently improves over the mean error baseline (red line), confirming that the uncertainty map provides a more informative ranking of errors than chance.
-For \textbf{SynthMorph}, evaluated on brain MRI, strong correlations appear only under nonrigid ground truths (\cref{fig:correlation_synthmorph} (c)), while correlations under translation and affine dropped quickly (\cref{fig:correlation_synthmorph} (a,b)).
-This reflects the model’s inductive bias: it is trained for nonlinear registration and not designed to handle large global motions, as also indicated by its higher error range compared to uniGradICON.
-When the task matches its capacity (\cref{fig:correlation_synthmorph} (c)), the correlations are consistent with uniGradICON.
-Under \textbf{real transformations}, both networks maintain moderate correlations with consistent AURC improvements (\cref{fig:correlation_unigradicon} (d,h); \cref{fig:correlation_synthmorph} (d)).
-The observed correlations fall between the linear (\cref{fig:correlation_unigradicon} (a,b,e,f) and \cref{fig:correlation_synthmorph} (a,b)) and nonlinear (\cref{fig:correlation_unigradicon} (c,g) and \cref{fig:correlation_synthmorph} (d)) ground truth transformation, which is as expected since real transformations combine global and local components.
-Moreover, the nonlinear part of real transformations is less extreme than the simulated deformations (\cref{fig:sim_transform_visulization}, last column), making them easier to capture.
-The informativeness of the uncertainty map depends on the network’s inductive bias: foundation-style networks such as uniGradICON, which can model both linear and nonlinear transformations, perform well with all perturbation types, whereas SynthMorph, which specializes in nonlinear alignment, works better with deformation-based perturbations.
-This \textbf{limitation} is acceptable in practice, as the nonlinear SynthMorph network is not typically used in scenarios involving substantial linear transformations. \textbf{In sum}, these results demonstrate that perturbation-based uncertainty provides a reliable proxy for registration error.
-Please refer to \cref{appendix:sec:dataset_level_evaluation} for a more detailed discussion of why and when the uncertainty map correlates closely with the error map.